 If Europe’s main priority is to end the migrant crisis, the war in Syria must be drawn to a close.
 In Syria, Russia holds all the cards.
 Though a cease-fire is soon to be implemented, Russia continues to allegedly bomb civilians and opposition fighters.

 Russia’s moves may indicate that Moscow is attempting to exacerbate the refugee crisis, defeat the Syria opposition, and only then present the West with a deal to combat ISIS together with Syrian President Bashar al-Assad, on Putin’s terms.
-Its not clear the West could do anything about it.

 Meanwhile, Russia is arguing that it should be let off the hook for Ukraine.
 Medvedev asserted that sanctions poison relations and prevent both sides from taking on the real civilizational threat together: violent extremism in the Middle East.